wyll-io/blog/content/posts/what-is-devops.md

 ## Introduction

-DevOps is an approach that brings together the two main functions of a company's Information Systems Department:
+**DevOps** is an approach that brings together the two main functions of a company's Information Systems Department:

  - The development team (Dev)
  - The system operations team (Ops)

-The DevOps movement was born in 2007 following the dissatisfaction of the system administration staff regarding Agile methods.
+The DevOps movement was born in 2007 following the dissatisfaction of the system administration staff regarding **Agile methods**.
 Indeed, for several years, these methods have privileged the development part while neglecting the production system part, which created technical difficulties or very complex processes regarding the deployment and maintenance of services.

 ## DevOps and Agile methods

 Agile methods are software development methods that place the customer at the center of the project.
-The development team creates a minimal version of the application and then adds new features through an iterative process that includes unit testing, integration testing and code review/improvement.
+The development team creates a minimal version of the application and then adds new features through an iterative process that includes **unit** testing, **integration** testing and **code review**/improvement.

 These iterations allow for regular feedback from the customer to the development team on the functionalities brought to the application and therefore allow the customer to better follow the progress of the project compared to a traditional method and to avoid the tunnel effect as much as possible.